shotstack/oas-api-definition/.shins/source/index.html.md

 ```

 *The VideoAsset is used to create video sequences from video files.
-The src must be a publicly accesible URL to a video resource such as an mp4 file.
-The in and out attributes of the parent Clip let you trim the video file by setting the start and end point to use.*
+The src must be a publicly accesible URL to a video resource such as an mp4 file.*

 ### Properties